planetfederal/workshops/workshops/geoserver/style/source/ysld/polygon.rst

 #.
 Additional fill properties allow control over the orientation and size of the symbol.

-   The **fill-size** property is used to adjust the size of the symbol prior to use.
+   The **size** property is used to adjust the size of the symbol prior to use.

-   The **fill-rotation** property is used to adjust the orientation of the symbol.
+   The **rotation** property is used to adjust the orientation of the symbol.

    Adjust the size and rotation as shown: